 But then the story gets weird.
 A few years after the painting was sold, the art critic Henry Seldis, died.
 Then the gallery owner died.
 Then, in 1984, John Marley died.
 The painting disappeared, not surfacing again until 2000, in a bizarre posting on eBay.
 The new owners were trying to sell it because, they said, it was haunted.

 They claimed the boy and the doll in the picture would fight with each other during the night, terrifying their four-year-old daughter.
 They set up a motion-sensing camera in the room for three nights and claimed they captured the boy in the picture leaving the frame and coming into the room, apparently fleeing in terror.

 Related: 9 Haunted Objects to Stay Away From

 In what a skeptic might think was a marketing ploy, the owners warned buyers not to bid on the painting if they were “faint of heart,” or “unfamiliar with supernatural events.”
 More than 30,000 people visited the auction page.
 Many reported just looking at the painting made them feel ill or upset.

 The painting ultimately sold for $1,025 to a buyer in Michigan, who is reportedly keeping it in storage and refusing much, much bigger offers to buy it.

-Because of the internet sensation, Stoneham came forward with the strange story of what inspired him to paint such a haunting scene.
+Because of the internet sensation, Stoneham came forward with what inspired him to paint such a haunting scene.
 The boy, he said, was himself.
 It was modeled on a photograph taken when he was five.
 The title comes from a poem written by his then-wife.
 It reads, in part, “The hands - resist him, like the secret of his birth.”